Math-Barros/space_tourism/README.md

 # login UI + List - Flutter

-Rest API for product inventory control developed with Java Spring Boot.
-This project was make on "Microservice And Web Engineering" course from [Faculdade de Informática e Administração Paulista - FIAP](https://www.fiap.com.br/)
+Application with login and password input that performs navigation to a home page, developed with Flutter.
+This project was make on "Desenvolvimento Cross Platform" course from [Faculdade de Informática e Administração Paulista - FIAP](https://www.fiap.com.br/)

 ## Technology